vaibhav519/Walkover-Quiz/README.md

 4. Once the quiz is disabled, the quiz becomes inaccessible.
 If the quiz is enabled again later, only those user who have not already taken the quiz can take the quiz.
 5. It is recommended that you Enable the quiz when all the users are ready and disable the quiz when all the users have completed the quiz or time limit of taking the quiz has exceeded.

-# Issues:

-1. Too many SQL queries, needs optimization.
-Yet not suitable for more than 200 simultaneous user.
-2. Security issues, need to sanitize the URL queries.